cdktf/projen-cdktf-hybrid-construct/examples/terraform-module/API.md

 Key-value map of Kubernetes labels.

 Only labels that are applied with the EKS API are managed by this argument.
 Other Kubernetes labels applied to the EKS Node Group will not be managed
-The property type contains a map, they have special handling, please see {@link cdk.tf/module-map-inputs the docs}
+The property type contains a map, they have special handling, please see {@link cdk.tf /module-map-inputs the docs}

 ---